habitat-sh/core-plans/cuda/README.md

 # cuda

 This package provides the cuda libraries and binaries.
-This package tracks the latest major version of llvm.
+This package tracks the latest major version of cuda.

 [GPU-accelerated Libraries](https://developer.nvidia.com/cuda-zone) for Computing on NVIDIA devices.